-They play a critical role in their ecosystem.
-They always shape their habitat in many ways.
+They play a critical/big role in their ecosystem.
+Most importantly they always shape their habitat in several ways.
 During the dry season, they dig up dry riverbeds and create watering.
-Their dung is full of seeds, helping plants spread across the environment also making good habitat for dung beetles too!
+Their dung is full of seeds, helping plants spread across the environment and also making good habitat for dung beetles too!

 Both male and female African Elephants have tusks, which are continuously growing teeth.
-They use these tusks to dig for food, water and strip bark from trees.
-Males, whose tusks tend to be larger than females’, also use their tusks to battle one another.
+They use these tusks to dig for food, and water and strip bark from trees.
+Males, whose tusks tend to be larger than females, also use their tusks to battle one another.